 The Counseling Center attempts to offer the groups that will be most beneficial to the students at Colgate.
 Therefore, depending on the semester, different groups may be available.
 These are some possibilities:

-- Questioning Group
+- Interpersonal Group

-- Interpersonal Therapy Group
+- Alcohol and Other Drugs Therapy Group

 If you are already enrolled in the Counseling Center, talk to your therapist about group therapy.
 If you are not in counseling, you can set up an appointment with a therapist at Counseling & Psychological Services (ext.
 7385) to talk about this option.
 This consultation session does not commit you to group therapy; it just gives you a chance to talk more about it.